Technology / Networking

 Follow us

-With networking and routing, this can sort of be how routers feel sometimes.
+This is how routers can feel in networking and routing.
+(If they could feel, that is.)
 A router knows who it's connected to, but it doesn't know what's beyond that connection.
 Out of the box, routers don't advertise their connections and networks to other routers just because they're connected to them.
 But for quite a while, there's been RIP.
 RIP, or Routing Interface Protocol, makes sure that all routers know where to find connections and how many hops away each one is.

 RIP doesn't look very different in IPv6 compared to IPv4, but in this post, we'll explain how to implement RIP on a router in IPv6.